-This section of the website is for anyone with an interest in clinical audit in HIV, AIDS and related topics.
-It offers:
+This section of the website is for anyone with an interest in clinical audit in HIV and AIDS.
+It offers information about the national clinical audit programme and related projects co-ordinated by BHIVA’s Audit and Standards Subcommittee:

 Aims and objectives